-If that’s the case for you, and your battery is really struggling to make ends meet, you could replace your battery.
+If that’s the case for you, and your battery is struggling to make ends meet, you could replace your battery.
 Or, if you’d rather not have someone open your beloved phone, maybe invest in a battery case.
-These power-full cases do add some thickness to your sleek device, but they’re an excellent way to provide extra juice on the go.
+These “power-full” cases do add some thickness to your sleek device, but they’re an excellent way to provide extra juice on the go.
 Here are some of the best iPhone X battery cases still available today.

-- The best iPhone 12 Pro battery cases
+- The best iPad Pro games